Kiss the Girls (novel): Film adaptation

-The novel was adapted into a 1997 film directed by Gary Fleder and starred Morgan Freeman as Alex Cross, Cary Elwes as Nick Ruskin, and Ashley Judd as Kate McTiernan.
+The novel was adapted into a 1997 film directed by Gary Fleder and stars Morgan Freeman as Alex Cross, Cary Elwes as Nick Ruskin, and Ashley Judd as Kate McTiernan.
 A number of subplots and characters from the book were removed in the screenplay, most notably the character of Beth Lieberman and the publishing of notes in the Los Angeles Times, as well as Cross suspecting and tailing Sikes.

 Popular culture

 Brendan Dassey, nephew of Steven Avery and on trial for the murder of Teresa Halbach, said in his trial that, although he could not remember the author's name, he had made up part of his confession based on reading Kiss the Girls.